 I just had a new culinary experience.
-I was able to escape for the weekend to an incredible beach retreat.** After a few hours’ drive with more than a touch of slow-moving traffic, my sister-in-law Eva and I arrived in the lovely coastal town of Newburyport, Massachusetts just in time for dinner.
+Recently, I was able to escape for the weekend to the beach.
+After a few hours’ drive with more than a touch of slow-moving traffic, my sister-in-law Eva and I arrived in the lovely coastal town of Newburyport, Massachusetts just in time for dinner.

 While stuck in traffic we tried to think about where we would eat, but once there we just decided to see where our feet and stomachs would lead us.
 We found ourselves in Loretta, a small, cozy restaurant in the center of town with an interesting menu.
 Actually, each dish we shared presented something unusual and delicious, but it was the grilled romaine salad that surprised and delighted me.

 I do live a rather small, parochial life, but I’d be interested to know if anyone else has ever had a grilled romaine salad.
 Fortunately, we were sharing, because most of a full head of romaine lettuce, each leaf brushed in olive oil and grilled whole, arrived before us, draped in a creamy and chunky blue cheese dressing, and adorned with some pickled beets and cherry tomatoes.
 The grilling of the lettuce lent a delicate smokiness and crispness to each bite that was wonderful.
 That salad was deserving of a Haiku, which is what I initially sat down to write about.

 As you may recall, in my last post, Dietary Haiku, I put out a request for such.
 I am so pleased to report, that I received four.
 Now, that may not sound that impressive but they are each so beautiful, and I want to share them with you in hopes that you will see, as I have, that I think I am onto something.
 I hope you will now be really inspired to compose your own and to send it my way.